Part 16: Design Trajectories with Astrogator

 Use Delta-V Magnitude as the control parameter (independent variable).

-1. Select the ImpulsiveMnvr.Pointing.Spherical.Magnitude Use check box in the Control Parameters frame when the Differential Corrector dialog box opens.
+3. Select the Use check box for ImpulsiveMnvr.Pointing.Spherical.Magnitude in the Control Parameters panel when the Differential Corrector dialog box opens.

 Setting the equality constraints (Results)

-1. Select the R_Mag Use check box in the Equality Constraints (Results) frame.
+1. Select the Use check box for R_Mag in the Equality Constraints (Results) panel.

 2. Click the Desired Value cell.